 8. ALPINE FARMERS

-Almen (or summer pastures), often above the treeline, are summer holiday homes for thousands of sheep, goats and cows, driven up here by farmers to enable haymaking to take place on the lower slopes and valley floors.
+Almen (summer pastures), often above the treeline, are summer holiday homes for thousands of sheep, goats and cows, driven up here by farmers to enable haymaking to take place on the lower slopes and valley floors.
 The animals graze up here for three months, watched over by herdsmen who live a simple and secluded life.

 Like their departure in June, their September return is marked by considerable fanfare, with lavish festivals, parades, and decorated cows.